Monkey meat: Americas

-On an unknown date, Brazilian Facebook user Bettynho Zigindum posted an image album to his personal account, which has since been removed.
-In the post, he mentions that his mother-in-law prepared him monkey soup and proceeds to display several pictures where a monkey is shown skinless and torn to pieces before being cooked into a soup.
-The earliest archived picture of the album comes from the Brazilian comedy aggregator site Arreganho, posted on March 30th, 2016.

 United States

 A 2007 report by The New York Times documented several instances of monkey meat being secretly imported into the United States under the guise of other meats.
 It is illegal to import bushmeat into the United States.
-Monkey meat found at the country's border entries will be seized and destroyed by border custom agents, along with any belongings that come with it.
+Monkey meat found at the country's border entries will be seized and destroyed by border customs agents, along with any belongings that come with it.
 People may be fined US$250,000 for importing monkey meat.

 Mexico

 Spider monkey dishes are popular among natives from Southern Mexico.
-They are hunted yearlong despite being prohibited between March 1 and October 31.
+The animals are hunted yearlong despite being prohibited between March 1 and October 31.
 In Los Tuxtlas, Veracruz, consumption of monkey meat was popular prior to the 2010s.
 As people began consuming more meat, monkey population in the region declined and monkey meat became less available.